neams-th-coe/cardinal/doc/content/tutorials/cht5.md

  block describes all objects necessary for the actual physics solve.
 To replace MOOSE finite element calculations with NekRS spectral element calculations, the [NekRSProblem](problems/NekRSProblem.md) class is used.

-The `casename` is then used to supply the file name prefix for the NekRS input files.
+The `casename` is used to supply the file name prefix for the NekRS input files.

 !listing /tutorials/pebble_1/nek.i